NativeScript/docs-v7/docs/ui/ng-components/ng-Chart/Axes/overview.md

 ## Styling

-[This article]({% slug chart-axes-styling-angular %} "Chart Axes Styling") contains more information about how to use the axis' properties to customize their appearance.
+[This article]({% slug chart-axes-styling-angular %} "Chart Axes Styling") contains more information about how to use CSS or the axis' properties to customize their appearance.

 ## Axes Labels